grafana/metrictank/docs/clustering.md

 ## Other
 - use min-available-shards to control how many unavailable shards are tolerable
-- use max-priority to control how much priority / data log is tolerable (note: lowest lag shards are preferred)
 - note: currently if a shard fails, it doesn't retry other instance in the same request